 - These can be made early in the day for an evening gathering.
 Just cover well with plastic wrap and keep refrigerated.

-- Note that prosciutto typically comes in packages of 6, so that’s enough for 12 spears of asparagus.
+- PRO-Tip: Note that prosciutto typically comes in packages of 6, so that’s enough for 12 spears of asparagus.
 Buy 2 packs for 24, 3 packs for 36, etc. You should have enough Boursin for at least 36 spears.

 Frequently Asked Questions